The Bloomsbury Handbook of Religious Education

 1. Non-state Providers in Education and the Provision of Religious Education

-Malini Sivasubramaniam (University of Toronto, Canada)
+in Kenya, Malini Sivasubramaniam (University of Toronto, Canada)

 2. Zambia's Religious Education: Reviewing the Journey, Brendan Carmody (